msouppe/CMPE257_Mobile_Networks/paper/paper.md

 thus cannot be verified [@kurose_2016].
 There is increasing consensus about the importance of being able to reproduce research results to better understand conveyed ideas and further improve upon them.
-Computer networks research is not the exception [@] and the networking community has also been paying attention to the issues of reproducibility in this domain.
+Computer networks research is not the exception and this community has also been paying attention to the issues of reproducibility in this domain [@bajpai_encouraging_2019].

 In addition to validating the credibility of scientific papers and their results, reproducing networking experiments has also been used